Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in the half-plane with ripped density and large initial data: Introduction

-But this will make the estimates more delicate and complicated (see \eqref{z3.34}--\eqref{z3.35}, or \eqref{z3.37}--\eqref{z3.39}).
-On the other hand, we have to use the Hodge-type decomposition (see Lemma $\ref{Hodge}$) to isolate the ``bad" terms (divergence-free part) from $\nabla\mathbf{u}$, which leads to the emergence of additional challenging terms.
-As stated in Remark \ref{r1.4}, the presence of the integral terms (only including $\mathcal{P}\mathbf{u}$) such as
+Second, we have to use the Hodge-type decomposition to isolate the ``bad" terms (divergence-free part) from $\nabla\mathbf{u}$, which leads to the emergence of additional challenging terms.
+As stated in Remark \ref{r1.4}, the presence of the integral terms such as

-is analytically intractable because the ``bad" terms $\mathcal{P}\mathbf{u}$ and $\nabla\mathcal{P}\mathbf{u}$ cannot restrain the viscosity coefficient $(2\mu+\lambda)$ contained in $F$.
-To be concrete, only partial information (curl-free part) from $\|\nabla\mathbf{u}\|_{L^p}$ can be combined with the bulk viscosity $\lambda$ to be controlled.
+is analytically intractable because the divergence-free part cannot restrain the bulk viscosity coefficient.
+To be concrete, only partial information (curl-free part) from $\|\nabla\mathbf{u}\|_{L^p}$ can be controlled in combination with the bulk viscosity.
 To overcome it, we have to resort to boundary conditions for resolution.
 From the boundary condition \eqref{a3} and the flatness of the boundary, we observe that